jantman/blog/content/2007/12/stallman-and-free-software.md

 the developers?
 Compromise is part of life.
 Very few of us have the privilege of being able to live an idealistic life free of compromise.
-So, in my opinion, one of the most important aspect of free software is the <span style="font-weight: bold;">right of users to be exposed to Free software</span>.
+So, in my opinion, one of the most important aspect of free software is the **right of users to be exposed to
+Free software**.
 This entails not only producing truly (purely) Free software, but also the responsibility of us, the developers, administrators, consultants, and manufacturers, to raise the world's awareness of Free software.
 Most importantly, this must be done with the